cmu-mars/cmu-robotics/documents/p2-cp2.md

 parameters that are required to complete the perturbation (e.g., a replacement statement).

+### POST: /adapt

+Used to trigger the code adaptation process.

+If a suitable test scenario has not been successfully prepared, an error is returned in the response.
+Otherwise, the request to begin adaptation is simply acknowledged.

 ### POST: /perturb

 Applies a given set of perturbations, provided as a list of JSON objects, to the